haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-glycan/index.md

 Now we would like to know how close the modelled glycan is to the reference structure.
 For this we will use Pymol to superimpose the two structures and calculate the RMSD.
+Start pymol and then load the generated PDB file from the file menu (alternatively start it from the command line with as argument the name of the PDB file):

 <a class="prompt prompt-pymol">
 File menu -> Open -> select 1UU6_l_u.pdb